 Taylor took us through the best of Mud Slide Slim – a seminal album back then – and played Sweet Baby James for his first encore.
 By now it was after six pm, and dark thunderclouds were creeping across the sky.
 When you’re gently stoned, dark clouds are enough to make one go “Wow!” and talk drivel about contrasts, colours and their meaning in the passage of universal time.
 But quite inadvertently, James Taylor was to add to the experience.

 He walked off to shouts of “More!
 More!
 More!”, and of course this was all part of the Show.
 But by the time he reappeared, a few spots of rain were falling, and there were bright flashes of lightning followed by the muffled rumbling of thunder in the distance.
 James Taylor chose this moment to break out into Fire and Rain.

 It was the best of times.
-Under the cover of the Crystal Palace bandstand, the lyrics belted out – “I seen fire, I seen rain” – as large droplets of rain turn into a drenching shower accompanied by nature’s son et lumiere.
+Under the cover of the Crystal Palace bandstand, the lyrics belted out – “I seen fire, I seen rain” – as large droplets of rain turned into a drenching shower accompanied by nature’s son et lumiere.